• Skip to primary navigation

 Smooth and creamy mashed potatoes is total comfort food.
 It reminds me of being a kid and getting to mash the potatoes myself and then smothering them with gravy.
 I have spent the past 20 years perfecting this mashed potato and sharing all my tips here.

-If you are looking for some other potato recipes to try, then why not try our Air Fryer Potato Wedges, Slow Cooker Mashed Potatoes, Easy Hasselback Potatoes, Slow Cooker Jacket Potatoes?
+If you are looking for some other potato recipes to try, then why not try our Air Fryer Potato Wedges, Slow Cooker Mashed Potatoes, Easy Hasselback Potatoes or Mustard Mash?

 Jump to: